 “The Octagon”, as builder and first owner Charles Rich called his unique home, was created in the Greek Revival architectural style, topped by a cupola with Italianate windows.
 Inside is a complete restoration to the original floor plan with numerous distinctive features – among them, in-wall speaking tubes on every floor, a dumbwaiter from the ground floor kitchen to the dining room above it, and a rectangular central chimney that twists as it reaches the cupola.

-This house also has the distinction of being the only octagon house built in Erie County during the nineteenth century, which is when the short-lived octagon house fad took place.
-Orson Fowler, a phrenologist and author, promoted the concept that living in a “round” house would realize greater health for its occupants.
+It is noted that the Rich-Twinn Octagon House is the only octagonal house built in Erie County during the nineteenth century, when the short-lived octagon house fad took place.
+Orson Fowler, a noted lecturer, phrenologist, and author promoted the concept that living in a “round” house would realize greater health for its occupants.

 The Octagon was designed and built somewhere between 1850 – 1855 and had four owners before the Newstead Historical Society purchased the building from the last owner in 1981.
 It has been meticulously restored and achieved the honor of being placed on the National Register of Historic Places in 1995.

 A second partial restoration was required in 2020 – 2021 because of extensive water damage due to faulty equipment.
 We are now open for tours while continuing our updates to the structure with measures to ensure the artifacts of the collection contained within the building are properly maintained and preserved.

 Tour information is listed on our Homepage, we hope to see you at The Octagon!